tstirrat/LibClassicSpecs/.github/README.md

   if (UnitClass("player") == classId) then
-    print("You are playing a", displayName) end
+    print("You are playing a", displayName)
+    -- You are playing a Warrior
+  end

-  print("Class", className, "has spec", specName, "with id", specId) end
+  print("Class", className, "has spec", specName, "with id", specId) -- Class WARRIOR has spec Arms with id 71 end
 ```